M.Sc. Annika Mies

 by prior arrangement

-Research interests (M.Sc.
-Annika Mies)
+Research interests (Dr. Annika Mies)

 • Circular Economy

-• Supply Chain und Operations Management,
+• Supply Chain und Operations Management

-• Sustainability Management,
+• Sustainability Management

 • Sustainability Tensions and Unintended Consequences

-Short portrait (M.Sc.
-Annika Mies)
+Short portrait (Dr. Annika Mies)

 Annika Mies received her Master's degree in Sustainable Economics and Management from the University of Kassel.
 During her studies, she worked as a research assistant at the CliMA (Center for Climate Mitigation and Adaptation) at the University of Kassel.